|Northland Bone and Joint, Inc.|

 - Use the muscles in your legs to lift and/or pull.

-If the person is too heavy, get help.
+If the person is uncooperative, too heavy, or in an awkward position, get help.

-To move a person lying in bed to a wheelchair, put the chair close to the bed and lock the wheels.
+To move a person who is lying in bed to a wheelchair, put the chair close to the bed and lock the wheels.

 If the person is not strong enough to push up with his or her hands to a sitting position, place one of your arms under the person's legs and your other arm under his or her back.